dreadl0ck/zeus/README.md

-HistoryLimit          | int    | history entry limit ExitOnInterrupt       | bool   | exit the interactive shell with an SIGINT (Ctrl-C) DisableTimestamps     | bool   | disable timestamps when logging
+HistoryLimit          | int    | history entry limit ExitOnInterrupt       | bool   | exit the interactive shell with an SIGINT (Ctrl-C) DisableTimestamps     | bool   | disable timestamps when logging StopOnError           | bool   | stop script execution when theres an error inside a script DumpScriptOnError     | bool   | dump the currently processed script into a file if an error occurs

 ## Logging

 ZEUS can write its output into a logfile.
-This could be used for archiving tests etc
+This could be used for archiving test results for example.

-You can choose wheter the output should be colorized or not.
+You can choose wheter the output should be colorized or not in the config.

 ## Direct Command Execution